-Table 19 Neighbourhood influence inputs, parameters, and outputs
+Table 24 Neighbourhood influence inputs, parameters, and outputs

-Name GUI Туре Description Comments ^t f(c) Land use map Input The map that contains the land use that occupies each cell.
-Data source w {f,f} (d) Rules - Influence table Parameter The spline that determines the influence of a land use on another land use for each distance in the neighbourhood.
-User specified ^t R {f,c} - Output A map for each land use function containing the neighbourhood effect for that land use for each cell.
+Name GUI Туре Description Comments t f(c) Land use map Input The map that contains the land use that occupies each cell.
+Data source wf,f'(d) Rules - Influence table Parameter The spline that determines the influence of a land use on another land use for each distance in the neighbourhood.
+User specified t R f,c - Output A map for each land use function containing the neighbourhood effect for that land use for each cell.
 Input to the transition potential model block

-11.4.3Suitability
+12.4.3 Suitability

 Suitability quantifies the effect that particular factors have on the occurrence of land uses at different locations.
 In WISE, suitability is pre-determined by users and usually remains fixed for the duration of a simulation.
-However, users can edit suitability maps within GEONAMICA on-the-fly by pausing a simulation run, editing the map (or maps), and restarting the simulation.
+However, users can edit suitability maps within GEONAMICA onthe-fly by pausing a simulation run, editing the map (or maps), and restarting the simulation.

-Table 20Suitability outputs
+Table 25 Suitability outputs

-Name GUI Туре Description Comments S {f,c} Suitability maps Output A map for each land use Sent to the transition containing the suitability of each model block cell for that land use
+Name GUI Туре Description Comments S f,c Suitability maps Output A map for each land use Sent to the transition containing the suitability of each model block cell for that land use

-11.4.4Zoning
+12.4.4 Zoning

 Zoning models the influence of policy and planning on the land-use allocation process.
 As discussed in Section 8, users create categorical zoning maps based on interpretations of various rules, zones, designations, etc., from regional plans, district plans, or other relevant sources.
 The zones show the RMA activity status of a cell for a particular land use.
-The Land Use Change model evaluates the overall zoning score for each land-use function f at each cell c at each time step t by looping through zones that apply to that particular land-use function following the precedence rules set by the user.
+The Land Use Change model evaluates the overall zoning score for each land-use function f at each cell f0 at each time step f1 by looping through zones that apply to that particular land-use function following the precedence rules set by the user.
 It then converts the resulting categorical zoning values into numerical zoning values according to the zoning state values assigned by users, e.g., permitted = 1, discretionary = 0.8, etc. More formally, let:

-Р the set of all plans
+P the set of all plans

 R the set of all categories in all plans

 F the set of all land-use functions

-Ζ the set of all activity status values.

-Each plan $p \in P$ is represented by a zoning map Z_p that shows the location of all categories r within that plan.
-Each cell c in map Z_p can have only one category, i.e. no overlaps are allowed.
+Each plan $p \in P$ is represented by a zoning map $Z_p$ that shows the location of all categories r within that plan.
+Each cell c in map $Z_p$ can have only one category, i.e. no overlaps are allowed.
 Where categories do not apply, cells have the value 'no data.'
-For each zone in a plan p, a binary map B_r is created indicating where that category occurs in the plan.
+For each zone in a plan p, a binary map $B_r$ is created indicating where that category occurs in the plan.